skip to content

 A*** Others Special Expenditure Specific to Institution.

-AHAA Equipment Grants General departmental equipment.
+AHAA Equipment Grants General institutional equipment

 FABM Incentive payments for non-professorial staff Recruitment incentive payments for non-professorial staff.

-FACF/FACE Vacation Study Grants Expenditure on field trips and vacation study.
+AAAC Vacation Study Grants Expenditure on field trips and vacation study.

 Research grant budgets

 The budget for a research grant or contract is set when the grant or contract is awarded.
-All applications for research grants and contracts must now be costed on 'x5' on a Full Economic Cost (fEC) basis.
+All applications for research grants and contracts must now be costed on ‘X5’ on a Full Economic Cost (fEC) basis.

 Budgeting for buildings